Cherish and enrich ancestors and past loved ones

 6. Hungry Ghost Festival: Similar to the Ghost Festival in China, this Vietnamese festival involves offering food and burning joss paper to appease wandering spirits.

 In the lunar calendar, the 7th month is called Tishri — it was formally known as Ethanim.
-According to the book of Leviticus chapter 23:23–25, new year is celebrated on the 1st of Tishri.
+According to the book of Leviticus chapter 23:23–25, a new year is celebrated on the 1st of Tishri.
 More so, the 10th of the 7th month marked the day of atonement.